See the links below for information about Unit 1 benefits:

 To purchase a 12 Month Extension after Graduation please visit www.studentcare.ca.

-6) The Healthcare Spending Account (HCSA) for those with a spouse and/or children enrolled in their base plan will increase from $400 to $500 per year.
-This was also set out as a priority in last summer’s Unit 1 Membership Meeting;
+NB: The Healthcare Spending Account (HCSA) for those with a spouse and/or children enrolled in their base plan will increase from $400 to $500 per year effective September 1, 2016.

 Tuition Assistance Fund (TAF)